hydro-jules/f2py-experiments/3_fib_array_alloc/README.md

 ### 2 - Allocating memory for Fortran allocatable arrays with Python

 The memory allocation of the allocatable array can also be done directly in Python.
-By re-using the Fortran code in the section 1 above, and once the static library is generated, the following Python script can be used:
+By reusing the Fortran code in the section 1 above, and once the static library is generated, the following Python script can be used:
 ```python
 # file: test.py
 import fibonacci